 The Student Maintenance Loan helps with living costs such as accommodation, food, clothes, travel and course expenses.
 This loan is available to new and existing eligible UK students and the amount students receive is dependent on household income and any maintenance grant received.

 To learn more about loans, repayment calculations and other financial support go to www.gov.uk/student-finance.
-If you have any questions about fees don’t hesitate to call our Student Support office for help and advice on 01603 610561 ext 6483 or 6482 or email firstname.lastname@example.org.
+If you have any questions about fees please do not hesitate to email firstname.lastname@example.org.